PhD thesis

 d.
 Signed documentation from which it results.

 e.
-The agreement of the co-authors of each of the articles submitted with the submission of the corresponding article by the doctoral student for the purpose of formulating a thesis as a compendium of publications.
+The agreement of the co-authors of each of the articles submitted with the presentation of the corresponding article by the doctoral student for the purpose of formulating a thesis as a compendium of publications.

 f.
 The commitment of each of the co-authors not to present the articles of their co-authorship as part of another doctoral thesis.